nefarius/Nefarius.Utilities.WindowsVersion/docs/nefarius.utilities.windowsversion.util.osversioninfo.md

 **Remarks:**

-This also includes Windows 11 due to the stupidity and inconsistency of Microsoft's versioning policy.
+This also includes Windows 11 due to the stupidity and inconsistency of Microsoft's versioning strategy.

 ### **Edition**